 Gaze from the large picture window in the lounge across the garden and the footpath towards the hills of the North Pennines.
 On a clear day you can see the Nine Standards, one of the landmarks of the Coast to Coast Walk.
 Inside make yourself cosy and snug by lighting the wood-burning stove which is in addition to the central heating.
 There is a ‘smart’ television and wi-fi for your catch-up viewing.

-There are two bedrooms.
+There are three bedrooms.
 The Red Room has a king-size double bed and a small en-suite shower room.
 The Blue Room has one double and one single beds and therefore can accommodate up to three sleepers.
-Both enjoy views over the River Eden.
+The Yellow Room on the lower floor has a king-size double bed.
+All enjoy views over the River Eden.